 “AS-IS” CONDITION

 4.1 PREMISES CONVEYED “AS-IS”.
-Except for the express representations and warranties of Seller set forth in Section 9.2 hereof, Purchaser is acquiring the Premises “AS-IS,” without any covenant, representation or warranty of any nature whatsoever, express or implied, and Purchaser is relying solely on Purchaser’s own investigation of the Premises.
+Except for the express representations and warranties of Seller set forth herein, Purchaser is acquiring the Premises “AS-IS,” without any covenant, representation or warranty of any nature whatsoever, express or implied, and Purchaser is relying solely on Purchaser’s own investigation of the Premises.

 ARTICLE V